 This 4-day, 5-night winter landscape workshop covers one of Scotland’s most stunning highland regions, an area I have been visiting for many years.
 Rannoch Moor and Glencoe are one of the last true wilderness regions in Europe and you never have to travel more than a mile or two in any direction before being confronted by yet another dramatic scene.

-The days will start before sunrise and end after sunset (weather permitting) and we’ll have four full days of photography, from Tuesday January 11th to Friday January 14th.
-I’ve included a 5th night in the itinerary so we can shoot all day on the Friday, spend our final night at the Clachaig Inn, then depart for home after breakfast on January 15th.
+The days will start before sunrise and end after sunset (weather permitting) and we’ll have four full days of photography, from Tuesday December 10th to Friday December 13th.
+I’ve included a 5th night in the itinerary so we can shoot all day on the Friday, spend our final night at the hotel, then depart for home after breakfast on December 14th.

 I’m going to keep the itinerary open at this stage.
 The weather at the time will dictate where we end-up and the type of photographs we take, but being based in Glencoe, we have a multitude of opportunities right on our doorstep and can change plans as required to make the most of the weather and light.

 On Rannoch Moor itself you can point your camera in any direction and fill the frame with magnificent scenery.
 However, there are certain iconic locations that we will make priority, such as:

 • Lochain na h’Achlaise and the Black Mount Hills – great at dawn and dusk.

 • Loch Ba’ – one of my favourite locations, also great at dawn and dusk.

 • Black Rock Cottage – clichéd maybe, but a great spot.
 Similarly, the Lagangarbh Hut is set in spectacular scenery.

 • Coupall Falls – picturesque waterfalls and rapids on the River Coupall in Glen Etive with stunning views of Buachaille Etive Mor.

 • The Three Sisters of Glencoe - you can't miss them as you head down through the Glen